 QBench has been used in testing laboratories across several disciplines.
 Labs may be specializing in one or more areas such as analytical chemistry, physical properties, electronics etc. and may have different needs when dealing data and the volume of data.
 QBench supports integration with not only analytical instrumentation to easily (and automatically) synchronize hundreds of data points, but also almost any exportable data format.
 The QBench implementation team are experts and approach every customer with 1 on 1 attention to ensure your implementation is successful.

-Many testing labs are required to be ISO 17025 accredited (or seeking accreditation in the future), and some may even require 21 CFR Part 11 compliance.
-QBench meets the requirements set forth in both cases as they pertain to LIMS.
+Many testing labs are required to be ISO 17025 accredited (or seeking accreditation in the future).
+QBench meets the requirements set forth in the standard as it pertains to LIMS.
 This includes the newly revised ISO 17025:2017 standard, which now includes a section specifically for LIMS.